-The network was created by TFT Dean Teri Schwartz to generate opportunities for young Bruins, just beginning their careers, to interact with alumni who are established veterans.
-Schwartz says she remembers vividly how hard it was to make connections in the industry when she was starting out as a movie producer in the 1970s, and set out to create for today's students “the opportunities I wish I had had.”
+Dean Teri Schwartz created the network to generate opportunities for young Bruins at the start of their careers, to interact with alumni who are established veterans.
+Schwartz remembers vividly how hard it was to make connections in the industry when she was starting out as a movie producer in the 1970s, and set out to create for today's students “the opportunities I wish I had had.”

 The "Simpsons" Bruin team includes producers Mike B. Anderson and Richard Sakai and voice performers Nancy Cartwright and Harry Shearer.